 NBMCA continues to follow the guidance of the North Bay Parry Sound District Health Unit to monitor the Novel Coronavirus (COVID-19) situation and respond appropriately.
 We continue to examine our business practices to find a balance between our social responsibility to prevent the spread of COVID-19 while continuing to deliver essential services.

 The NBMCA offices in North Bay and Parry Sound are now closed to the public; however, the majority of staff are working off-site and continue to provide service by phone or email.
-Email addresses are available on the Staff Directory.
+Email addresses and phone numbers are available on the Staff Directory.

 Temporary measures have been put in place for On-site Sewage System and Section 28 (DIA) Regulation Applications and Inspections.
 Please see the link in the sidebar (Updated June 2, 2020).